Research

 Methods and Datasets

-Our group uses three different methods to collect data on hypoxia.
-These include 1) long-term deployment of instruments on stationary moorings, 2) monthly cruises of fixed offshore transects, and 3) an annual shelfwide cruise to map the widest extent of hypoxia during each summer.
+Our group has utilized three different methods to collect data on hypoxia.
+These include long-term deployment of instruments on stationary moorings, monthly cruises of fixed offshore transects, and an annual shelfwide cruise to map the widest extent of hypoxia during each summer.
+Final data are quality controlled and submitted to NOAA’s National Centers for Environmental Information (formerly the NOAA National Oceanographic Data Center.)
+Select a button below to see more details.